 Piscinas beach on the Costa Verde is uniquely surrounded by sand dunes up to 60 meters tall, where junipers, rare flowers and wild olive trees grow.

 Scivu beach (Spiaggia Scivu) on the Sardininan coastline of Costa Verde, is a strip of golden sand in an environment that has remained completely untouched.

 Pistis beach lies in between Pistis and Torre di Flumentorgiu.
 It features dunes up to 30 meters high, giving the area a typically Saharian quality.

-Beaches of South West Sardinia - Buggeru
+South West Sardinia - Buggerru

 The seaside town of Buggeru lies hidden deep within a mountainous area and a beach known for shallow water and a sandy seabed.
 Since the last mines closed down in 1980, Buggerru has also become a popular tourist destination with some surviving miners acting as tourist guides throughout the region.
 A descending winding road surrounded with breathtaking mountainous scenery welcomes you to Buggerru and at the center of the village is a lovely port overlooking the Galleria Henry, one of the most visited mines in the area.

-Beaches Near Buggeru
+Beaches Near Buggerru